 The Rutgers NJAES Rediscover the Jersey Tomato program offers a portfolio of seeds of classic Jersey tomato varieties: Rutgers 250, Ramapo, Moreton, and KC-146 (aka Campbell’s 146).

-Each of these varieties has been resurrected by Rutgers to maintain the availability of tomato varieties that were once grown by Jersey tomato growers in the mid-twentieth century, and to support Rutgers current breeding efforts of producing commercial varieties for farmers that not only produce well, but taste good too.
+Each of these varieties has been resurrected by Rutgers to maintain the availability of tomato varieties that were once grown by Jersey tomato growers in the mid-twentieth century, and to support Rutgers current breeding efforts of producing commercial varieties for farmers and home gardeners that not only produce well, but taste good too.

 Below is a description of each variety and some comments from fellow gardeners:

 Rutgers 250 tomato: Rutgers 250 is the result from crossing the same parent varieties as the original ‘Rutgers’ tomato that was released by Rutgers NJAES in 1934.
 ‘Rutgers 250’ was selected for high fruit quality and flavor and has been named in honor of the University’s 250th anniversary in 2016.

 “Your tomato seeds are the best tomato seeds ever.
 I have had only compliments on the tomatoes and never a complaint.
 The Rutgers 250 is a fantastic tomato.”— GG, Pompton Lakes, NJ

 Ramapo F1 Hybrid tomato: Ramapo was developed at Rutgers NJAES and released in 1968.
 It was prized by gardeners for its great flavor, fruit quality, reliability, and productivity.
 While Ramapo seed was unavailable for many years, Rutgers NJAES continued receiving requests for this popular tomato and eventually reintroduced Ramapo F-1 seeds in 2008.